blgzgg/MailOrderMeals/README.md

 subscription page hit an api endpoint that created a new entry into the subscription database in our MongoDB cluster.
 The orders page hit the same endpoint but with a get request to see the orders that a given user had made.
 Finally the profile page displays the information about the user and allows the functionality to logout of the application.
-On the frontend, we opted to use the bootstrap framework as it seemed like the most simple and widely used.
+On the frontend, I opted to use the bootstrap framework as it seemed like the most simple and widely used.
 It made it very easy to create the structure of our navigation bar and other styling.